aaron-hd/ghostlyPDE_spherical/README.md

 # ghostlyPDE_spherical
 Numerical evolution of two coupled spherically-symmetric scalar fields with opposite-sign kinetic terms evolving in N+1 dimensional spacetime.
 Based on the julia DifferentialEquations.jl package.
+See, 2509.XXXXX for the corresponding scientific publication and this zenodo record for the corresponding animations.
+We ask you to please cite the above article when re-using (significant parts of) the code.